Conan Exiles Server Config Generator

 Cap on members per clan.
 Default 10.
 Small caps (4–6) keep PvP balanced; large caps (20+) suit big PvE communities.
 Setting to 1 effectively disables clans.
 (Note: real INI key is lowercase clanMaxSize=, not capital C — case matters.)

-On = PvP only active during the days/hours configured below.
+On = player-vs-player combat only happens inside the Combat (PvP) windows below.
 Off (default) = PvP follows the master PVPEnabled switch 24/7.
-Turn this on for PvE-Conflict.

 Survival: Hunger, Thirst & Stamina